The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This guidance note provides an overview of the VAT treatment of the sale, gift or reallocation of assets from historic houses located in the UK.
+This guidance note provides an overview of the exemption of the sale, gift or reallocation of assets ― normally from historic houses ― located in the UK.

-The sale or disposal of assets from a private house that is used as a private residence will not be treated
+The disposal of any assets from a house used as a private residence will normally be outside the scope of VAT.
+Howev

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.